timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 ## Create a time-series graph with raw data

-A very common use-case of the time-series graph is displaying stock data.
-It lends itself well to this use-case as no additional computation is required to visualize the data.
-A time-series graph makes it easy to see if the value of a stock is going up or down.
+A very common use case of the time-series graph is displaying stock data.
+The graph makes it easy to see if the value of a stock is going up or down.
+Also, no extra calculations are needed to make the graph.

 <procedure>